 Your baby's safety should be #1 concern at all times, from the moment you become aware you're going to have a baby.
 The crib is one of the most essential areas for your newborn and it should be completely safe to use.
 It's not easy to do this - there are many products out there … Continue reading The Do’s And Dont’s Of Cribs: What Can And Can’t Go In

 Before you get into this post, here's an update: my free 5-day course "Raising Your Child On a Budget" is now open for sign-ups!
 Apply here!
 This isn't a "crazy times are upon us" kind of post during the current COVID19 situation.
 (Although, yes, a lot of people have been laid off and need to … Continue reading Tips On Raising A Child On A Budget

 I know, I know - this is a subject very well discussed over the years (and since the beginning of Pinterest).
 Since I do things differently in Mom's Den, I won't focus on extra, high effort, mind-blowing, Instagram-worthy activities that you'll do for you and your social media - rather than for your child, which … Continue reading 40+ Realistic Activities For 1-Year Olds

 "You know, you shouldn't carry your baby around all day.
 He'll get used to it and you'll end up spoiling him."
-Like it?
-Pin it!
 This is one of the very first pieces of advice as I've gotten as a first-time mom.
 It wasn't from a friend, an experienced parent or my own mother.
-It … Continue reading Holding Your Newborn Too Much: Myth Or Fact?
+It was from a medical … Continue reading Holding Your Newborn Too Much: Myth Or Fact?